top of page

 • Meniscus: A cushion of cartilage that acts as a shock absorber and increases the contact area between the bones.

 In knee replacement surgery, damaged bone and cartilage are resurfaced and replaced with artificial parts to recreate the normal function of the knee.
+Our post-surgical physiotherapy plans are designed for total joint rehab at home.

 Why Do You Need Knee Replacement Surgery?

 Most commonly, knee replacement surgery is performed to treat the debilitating effects of osteoarthritis.
 Osteoarthritis occurs when the cartilage that cushions the knee joint wears down, leading to pain, swelling, and stiffness.
 As the condition progresses, it becomes difficult to perform everyday activities such as walking, climbing stairs, or even standing up.
+Can’t travel post-surgery?
+Choose home physiotherapy in Mohali for convenience and safety.

 Other reasons for undergoing knee replacement include: